 “With Tensor, we thought about every piece of the chip and customized it to run Google’s computational photography models.
 For users, this means entirely new features, plus improvements to existing ones,” says Rick Osterloh, Senior Vice President, Devices & Services at Google.

 If you don’t know what that means, let me explain in brief.
 Since Apple provides iOS updates even to 5-year-old devices, users are holding on to their iPhones for a longer duration.
 That means fewer sales for new iPhones.
 So then, Apple thought, how can it make more money from existing iPhone users?
 And that is where the add-on service subscriptions, including Apple Arcade (vs Google Play Pass), iCloud+, Apple TV+, and Fitness+, among others, step in.
 They help the company make additional money from existing users who aren’t willing to upgrade to the latest iPhone.
+Google has launched the Pixel Pass to club all of its Google app subscriptions under one roof, starting at $45 per month for the Pixel 6.

 Potential Ecosystem Expansion